 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

-Valerianella chenopodifolia is a Annual up to 0.60 metres tall.
+Valerianella chenopodifolia is an annual plant that can grow up to 0.60 metres tall.

 Eastern N. America - southwards from New Jersey and Kansas.

 We have very little information on this species and do not know if it will be hardy in Britain.
 Its native range suggests that it will be able to be grown as a hardy annual, in fact it might be possible to make a late summer sowing and grow it as an over-wintering annual, but it should certainly succeed from a late spring sowing in situ.
 The following notes are based on the general needs of the genus.

 Prefers a fairly rich light soil[

 Seed - in order to obtain a continuous supply of salad leaves, it is best to sow the seed successionally from early spring to late summer in situ.
 A late summer sowing might also succeed, and this would supply edible leaves in the winter.